• Skip to primary navigation

 Sautéing vegetables in a skillet

-• Next, add zucchini
+• Next, add the zucchini.

 Adding kale and tomatoes to a skillet on the stove